XavierBoubert/redmine-me/README.md

 # Install the dependencies
 yarn install

+# Create your env and configure it
+cp .env.dist .env

-# Build the app assets
+# Build & serve the app assets
-npm run build
+npm run serve

 # Start the electron app
 npm start